mikegallimore/NHL_Single/README.md

 NHL_Single, as its name implies, only processes one game at a time.
 With the release of v2.0--which extended compatibility back to the 20062007 season--the next major change will be to enable fetching and parsing a range of games within a season.<br>

-NHL_Single depends on the availability of files that feed the league's Real-Time Scoring Statistics (RTSS) system.
-At this point, it is  compatible from the 2006-2007 season through the 2010-2011 season.<br>
+#### 2019-2020 and beyond

-Additionally, the league is reportedly introducing new <a href="https://www.nhl.com/news/nhl-plans-to-deploy-puck-and-player-tracking-technology-in-2019-2020/c-304218820">tracking technology</a> for the 2019-2020 season but it is not yet clear how the RTSS system will be impacted.
+The NHL is reportedly introducing new <a href="https://www.nhl.com/news/nhl-plans-to-deploy-puck-and-player-tracking-technology-in-2019-2020/c-304218820">tracking technology</a> for the 2019-2020 season but it is not yet clear how the RTSS system will be impacted.

 ### Acknowledgements
 A lot of people have, in varying ways (be it by patiently answering questions, making their own code available for consultation, offering suggestions or simply encouragement), helped me learn enough to put this thing together.
 I am grateful for all of the feedback I received and the resources that were available.
 Thank you.